FIWARE/tutorials.NGSI-v2/docs/edge-computing.md

 ![](https://fiware.github.io/tutorials.Edge-Computing/img/fog-function-5.png)

-There can be multiple EntityStreams for a Task and they must be connected to the Task as shown below.
+There can be multiple EntityStreams for a Task, and they must be connected to the Task as shown below.

 ![](https://fiware.github.io/tutorials.Edge-Computing/img/fog-function-6.png)